 Once installed, the memorial should be inspected and cleaned at least once a year.
 Inscriptions may need attention every 4 or 5 years.
 If you are a grave owner we recommend that you contact the memorial supplier for advice on maintenance and cleaning.

 Family history research

 There is also a designated section maintained on behalf of the Commonwealth War Graves Commission containing the marked graves of individual service personnel.

-Cemetery maintenance - how you can play your part
+Cemetery maintenance - how you can help

-However, we ask grave owners and visitors to observe the following for the benefit of everyone:
+However, we ask that grave owners and visitors do the following for the benefit of everyone: